 Points West magazine article

-The Spring 2018 issue of the Buffalo Bill Center of the West’s membership magazine, Points West, featured an article, penned by Dr. Charles R. Preston and Bonnie Lawrence-Smith, on the upcoming Monarch of the Skies: The Golden Eagle in Greater Yellowstone and the American West.
+The Spring 2018 issue of the Buffalo Bill Center of the West’s membership magazine, Points West, featured an article, penned by Dr. Charles R. Preston and Bonnie Lawrence-Smith, on the upcoming exhibition Monarch of the Skies: The Golden Eagle in Greater Yellowstone and the American West.